Supxr/qa-portfolio/Test-Cases/SauceDemo/TC_SD03_BLANK_FIELDS.md

 # Test Case: Login Attempt Using Blank Username/Password

 **Test Case ID:** TC_SD_03<br>
-**Test Objectives:** To verify that the system denies access to the Product page when the username and input fields are left blank or empty. <br>
+**Test Objectives:** To verify that the system denies access to the Product page when the username and input fields are left blank and empty. <br>
 **Preconditions:** The user must be on the login page of the SauceDemo website.<br><br>

 **Test Steps:**